Uncommon City Breaks: Hidden Gems and Unique Experiences

 Boise’s food scene is a delightful surprise.
 Start with Bittercreek Alehouse, famous for its burgers and farm-to-table dishes.
 Their poutine is a must-try, so remember to go hungry.
 It’s a cozy spot favored by locals and a great place to experience Boise’s food culture firsthand.

-Head to Goody’s Soda Fountain & Candy Store for those with a sweet tooth.
+For those with a sweet tooth, head to Goody’s Soda Fountain & Candy Store.
 This old-fashioned establishment offers homemade ice cream and chocolates—a nostalgic treat in the modern day.

 Another favorite is State & Lemp, known for its innovative, ever-changing menu.
 Each visit is a unique experience, with dishes crafted from locally sourced ingredients.
 It’s perfect for foodies looking to try something new and local.